chongjwedmund/Stroke-Prediction/README.md

 The evaluation metric for this competition is Classification Accuracy.
 A score is calculated by determining the number of correct predictions and dividing this number by the total number of predictions made.

 https://www.kaggle.com/competitions/stroke-trial-prediction/overview/description

+### Additional
+Model Explanability
+Improving machine learning explanability will create awareness on which clinical risk factors affect output.
+It can ensure robustness of models and can be verified against clinical intuition.
+To incorporate explanability into overall output, Shapley Values (SHAP) was implemented, as it provides contextualized explanation of the model outputs at both an instance and global level.